mccoylstevens/docs/content/manuals/engine/install/linux-postinstall.md

 ---
-description: Find the recommended Docker Engine post-installation steps for Linux users, including how to run Docker as a non-root user and more.
+description: Find the recommended Docker Engine post-installation steps for Linux Other user, includes Users, how to run Docker as non-root users and more.
 keywords: run docker without sudo, docker running as root, docker post install, docker post installation, run docker as non root, docker non root user, how to run docker in linux, how to run docker linux, how to start docker in linux, run docker on linux